To make this converted Essex bungalow fit for a growing family, the owners extended and restyled it, adding plenty of mid-century style

 The owners set aside £50,000 when they first bought the house to alter the layout of the ground floor and redo each room, as well as the garden.
 They began by knocking the three downstairs rooms at the back of the house into one large kitchen-diner and refurbishing the kitchen itself.
 ‘The new open-plan layout is fantastic for our family and it immediately made the whole space feel so much bigger and brighter.
 We cook, eat, play, entertain and relax in this part of the house, and it works well with young children, too, as you can always keep an eye on them!’

-‘In 2015, we decided that we needed more space for our growing family so we employed a local builder for a two-storey extension on the side of the house.
+‘In 2015, we decided that we needed more space for our growing family so we employed a local builder for a two-storey bungalow extension idea on the side of the house.
 Luckily, we were granted planning permission very easily and the build itself ran smoothly.
 This gave us a much larger living space in the kitchen-diner, with bi-fold doors leading out onto a small patio, as well as creating a large bedroom for our eldest son, and a small snug downstairs.

 The house now has two living rooms – one in the open-plan area, which is where the boys tend to watch TV and play, and one at the front of the house.
 My husband and I like having a separate space to retreat to when the kids have gone to bed and the fireplace and decor in this living room feels cosier, particularly in the winter.’